 A Jehovah’s Witness will pursue adoption using the same general steps that most women do, keeping in mind the important facets of your religion along the way.

-Choose adoption.
+Step 1: Choose adoption.
 The first step in the adoption process is, of course, choosing to pursue adoption.
 It is possible for a Jehovah’s Witness to give a baby up for adoption, but that doesn’t mean it’s right for every woman facing this choice.
 We always encourage women who are wondering about their religion’s take on adoption to talk to a member of their community they look up to, but you are also always welcome to call 1-800-ADOPTION for free, unbiased information.

-Plan for your hospital stay.
+Step 5: Plan for your hospital stay.
 Like all pregnant women, you’ll need to plan how you want the day of your delivery to go.
 However, when considering adoption, you’ll need to go into a little more detail.
 Do you want the adoptive parents in the room?
 Do you want time alone with your baby?
 Do you want to nurse your baby?
 Your adoption specialist will help you to work through all of these details and more so that, when the day comes, it goes exactly as you want it to.

-Continue to stay in contact with your child’s adoptive family.
+Step 6: Continue to stay in contact with your child’s adoptive family.
 After your baby has gone home with his or her adoptive family, we encourage you to continue to build that sense of openness in your adoptive relationship.
 Please know that, like all other relationships, it can evolve over time.
 If you need space and time in the beginning to grieve your loss, it’s completely okay for you to take that and eventually become more communicative as your comfort levels change.
 It’s completely up to you and your child’s adoptive parents.

 If you’re a Jehovah’s Witness wanting to give a baby up for adoption or to learn more about the process, please don’t hesitate to contact American Adoptions at 1-800-ADOPTION.
 We can talk to you about your different unplanned pregnancy options and, if you ultimately decide to get help looking for a Jehovah’s Witness family to adopt your baby, we can facilitate that as well.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.